genomicsclass/leanpub/manuscript/confounding.md

 ![Simpon's Paradox illustrated.
 Admitted students are in green.
 Students are now stratified by the major to which they applied.](images/R/confounding-tmp-simpsons_paradox_illustration2-1.png)

-#### Average after Stratifying
+#### Average after stratifying

-In this plot we can see that if we condition or stratify by major and then look at differences we control for the confounder and this effect goes away.
+In this plot, we can see that if we condition or stratify by major, and then look at differences, we control for the confounder and this effect goes away.

 ```r
 y=cbind(admissions[1:6,3],admissions[7:12,3])